Know before you go

 All climbing opportunities are classified as mountaineering.
 They should only be attempted by experienced and properly equipped mountaineers.

 Be prepared for coastal winter weather, which can change rapidly, affecting visibility and travel conditions.
-Park visitors will encounter deep snow, ice and slippery conditions.
-Micro spikes or snowshoes are strongly recommended.
-Use at your own risk.
+You will encounter deep snow, ice, and slippery terrain.
+We strongly recommend wearing micro spikes or snowshoes.

-Visitors during the fall, winter and spring months will be exposed to avalanche terrain.
-Visitors should bring and know how to use an avalanche transceiver, probe, and shovel.
-Consider taking a formal avalanche training course prior to visiting the park during winter and spring.
+During the fall, winter, and spring months, you will be exposed to avalanche risk.
+Bring an avalanche transceiver, probe, and shovel.
+Consider taking formal avalanche training before visiting the park during winter and spring.

 Parking spaces are limited in winter due to snow clearing and weather conditions.
-Vehicle access to the park is weather dependent from November to May.
+Vehicle access to the park is weather-dependent from November to May.
+Always check the advisories before visiting.

 Facilities